google/earthengine-community/tutorials/creating-web-apps/index.md

 With all data loaded in, we can now click on different parts of the map and the relevant values will be added to the main panel.
 ![base-map-panel2](base-map-panel2.PNG)

 Note, however, that the layers themselves are not visible.
-This is because we will link the layers to a legend bar with a layer selector, which is described below.
+This is because we will link the layers to a legend bar with a layer selector, which is described in the steps below.

 ## Function to update visualization based on layer selected
+First, we define a callback function that will reset the map and update the dataset displayed based on lhe layer selected.

 ```javascript